wajidalikhan/Project/README.txt

   -- git commit -m "Testing"
   -- git push origin

-  You can just creat a pull request from the git hub page
+  Now, you can just creat a pull request from the git hub page
   ==========================

   Usefull Weblinks for Git usage